cap-js-community/sap-afc-sdk/README.md

 In addition, the broker configuration can be provided via options as part of CDS environment in `cds.requires.sap-afc-sdk.broker` section.

+More details on how to use the service broker can be found in the [Service Broker](#service-broker) section.

 ### Redis